saasbook/flipped-demos/ch03-ruby/README.md

 ## Collections and functional idioms (collections.rb)

+* `each` is the basic iterator in Ruby.
+Among other things, allows a data structure to manage its own traversal.
+Don't think of writing a loop with index; let the data structure enumerate its own elements.

 * Try `each` on an array.
+Give exampes of "expression oriented" tasks:
+  * capitalize each word of a name: `name.split(//).map(&:capitalize).join(' ')`
+  * reject words in a list that contain non-word characters: `list.reject { |word| word =~ /\W/ }`

-Then on a string.
-Why does it work?
+* Now try `each` on hashes, filehandles; why does it work?
 Mix ins!
+  * explain mixins, methods we've seen are in Enumerable, give a demo of Comparable, and talk about sorting.

 * Demo: how would you sort bank accounts?
   * Sorting is defined in Enumerable, but also relies on Comparable.
 So